-In advising employees on employment and separation agreements, discrimination, family and medical leave rights, wage disputes and other employment-related claims, Attorney Quindel brings both her knowledge of the law and compassion for employees, recognizing the personal impact of unlawful treatment at work.
+In advising employees on employment and separation agreements, discrimination, family and medical leave rights, wage disputes and other employment-related claims, Attorney Quindel brought both her knowledge of the law and compassion for employees, recognizing the personal impact of unlawful treatment at work.

 Milwaukee Sexual Harassment Attorney

-Attorney Quindel has represented numerous women in sexual harassment claims, including working with the federal Equal Employment Opportunity Commission to ensure women who have experienced sexual harassment are compensated and employers have policies and provide training to prevent future harassment.
-For example, in EEOC vs Hufcor, a settlement was reached providing significant compensation to the employee Attorney Quindel represented, the employer was ordered to train its managers and supervisors to prevent harassment and retaliation against employees who complain of harassment and to post a notice to all its employees explaining the settlement and their right to contact the EEOC with any complaints of discrimination or retaliation.
+Attorney Quindel represented numerous women in sexual harassment claims, including working with the federal Equal Employment Opportunity Commission, to ensure women who have experienced sexual harassment are compensated and employers have policies and provide training to prevent future harassment.
+For example, in EEOC vs Hufcor, a settlement was reached providing significant compensation to the employee Attorney Quindel represented, the employer was ordered to train its managers and supervisors to prevent harassment and retaliation against employees who complain of harassment, and to post a notice to all its employees explaining the settlement and their right to contact the EEOC with any complaints of discrimination or retaliation.

 Milwaukee Labor Attorney

-Between 2008 and 2011, Attorney Quindel and fellow Hawks Quindel Attorney Richard Saks represented the Milwaukee Chapter of 9to5, National Association of Working Women in successfully defending a legal challenge to the Milwaukee Paid Sick Leave Ordinance, which was approved by nearly 70% of Milwaukee voters.
-Attorney Quindel also served as the attorney for the League of Martin, an organization of Milwaukee’s African-American police officers, challenging discriminatory practices in promotion, assignment and hiring.
+Between 2008 and 2011, Attorney Quindel and fellow Hawks Quindel Attorney Richard Saks represented the Milwaukee Chapter of 9to5, National Association of Working Women, in successfully defending a legal challenge to the Milwaukee Paid Sick Leave Ordinance, which was approved by nearly 70% of Milwaukee voters.
+Attorney Quindel also served as the attorney for the League of Martin, an organization of Milwaukee’s African-American police officers, challenging discriminatory practices in promotion, assignment, and hiring.
 In 2004 the League recognized her 24 years of service as their counsel.